 Marguerite "Margie" Ye is a faculty member at Youthlink University who was appointed to the Bellevue Diversity Advisory Board.
 She believes her professional experience as a project manager has prepared her for tackling the challenges associated with growth by bringing together stakeholders to find common ground.

-Bible and Ye were running against Randy Grein and Jennifer Robertson.
-Grein is the chair of the 48th Legislative District Democrats Rules Committee whose campaign was very progressive.
-In late June Grein suspended his campaign and endorsed Bible.
+Bible and Ye are running against Randy Grein and Jennifer Robertson.
+Grein, the chair of the 48th Legislative District Democrats Rules Committee, was running a very progressive campaign.
+In late June, Grein suspended his campaign and endorsed Bible.

-Conservative incumbent Jennifer Robertson is running for re-election after opposing the expansion of homeless services last year.
-Previously, Robertson was part of the conservative block on the City Council that sought to block the expansion of light rail to Bellevue and she opposed strengthening the city's ethics code.
+Conservative incumbent Jennifer Robertson is running for re-election after opposing the expansion of homelessness services last year.
+Robertson was part of the conservative block on the city council that sought to block the expansion of light rail to Bellevue, and she opposed strengthening the city's ethics code.
 Robertson is often mentioned by Republicans as a potential candidate for higher office.